Jimmy Olsen: The Superman Family

-Post-Crisis on Infinite Earths (1987-)
+Post-Crisis

 Following Crisis on Infinite Earths, Jimmy's prior history as a character was erased.
 Despite recent modernization efforts on Superman and his supporting characters, Jimmy Olsen has not been significantly changed in the Modern Age.
 He is still a cub reporter working for The Daily Planet, and is still friends with Superman.
-His look was made over as he stopped wearing bowties, and started wearing casual clothing (though this trend started in 1970s comics).
-An interesting alteration to the relationship was that Jimmy designed the signal watch himself, leading to his first meeting with Superman.
-Superman briefly considered confiscating the watch, but decided to trust Jimmy to use it responsibly.
+His look was made over as he stopped wearing bowties, and started wearing casual clothing (though this trend started in the 1970s comics).
+An alteration to the relationship was that Jimmy designed the signal watch himself, leading to his first meeting with Superman.
+Superman briefly considers confiscating the watch, but decides to trust Jimmy to use it responsibly.

-While Jimmy's transformations no longer occur as regularly as they did in the Silver Age, Jimmy once became a type of "Elastic Lad" on contact with the Eradicator; this transformation, however, was extremely painful for Jimmy and has not appeared since.
+While Jimmy's transformations no longer occur as regularly as they did in the Silver Age, in one story Jimmy becomes a type of "Elastic Lad" on contact with the Eradicator; this transformation, however, is extremely painful for Jimmy and has not appeared since.
 He also took the identity of "Turtle Boy" in a series of pizza commercials, made when he was temporarily laid off from the Planet.

-In the 1990s, Jimmy quit the Planet in a dispute over a story and went to Metropolis broadcaster Galaxy Broadcasting, where he worked as an on-air investigative reporter.
-This change matured Jimmy somewhat, but he became more ambitious, as well as more brash and arrogant.
-He still stayed on good terms with both Clark and Lois, to the point where Jimmy was best man at their wedding.
-This period ended when he believed (wrongly) that he had discovered Superman's secret identity and said he would announce it live on air.
-He reconsidered his actions, but lost his job for wasting the timeslot.
-He was again rehired by the Planet.
+In the 1990s stories, Jimmy quits the Planet in a dispute over a story and goes to Metropolis broadcaster Galaxy Broadcasting, where he works as an on-air investigative reporter.
+This change matures Jimmy somewhat, but he becomes more ambitious, as well as more brash and arrogant.
+He stays on good terms with both Clark and Lois to the point where Jimmy is best man at their wedding.
+This period ends when he believes (wrongly) that he has discovered Superman's secret identity and says he would announce it live on air.
+He reconsiders his actions, but loses his job for wasting the time slot.
+He is again rehired by the Planet.

-Jimmy later came under the angry hand of the Alpha Centurion, an alternate universe dictator with a deep-seated hatred for Superman and eyes for Lois Lane.
-It was Jimmy who first uncovered his secret plot to control the world's finances through his company Aelius Industries, Inc.
+Jimmy later comes under the angry hand of the Alpha Centurion, an alternate universe dictator with a deep-seated hatred for Superman and eyes for Lois Lane.
+Jimmy uncovers his secret plot to control the world's finances through his company Aelius Industries, Inc.

 Superman: Metropolis

-Olsen is a central character in the twelve-part miniseries Superman: Metropolis (beginning June 2003).
+Olsen is a central character in the 12-part miniseries Superman: Metropolis (beginning June 2003).
 Written by Chuck Austen and illustrated by Danijel Zezelj, the series focuses on the futuristic technology unleashed in Metropolis by Brainiac in a previous storyline and how it affects the everyday lives of Metropolis citizens.